HugoDF/hugo-md-presentation/presentation.md

 There's support for a `<sample>` tag to inject code samples.

+This facilitates writing/maintaining the samples as standalone files.

 Define the path to inject using the `path="./relative-path.ext"` attribute.

 ----